SolidBlock-cn/mishanguc/UpdateLog-en.md

     - `square-slant-medium`, alias: `medium-slant-square`
     - `square-slant-large`, alias: `large-slant-square`
     - Note: Specifying custom patterns is not supported.
 To use more complicated patterns, it is recommended to use `-texture` format, or use the vanilla sprite component (example: `-nbt {sprite: xxx}`).
-    - When the mod stores patterns in the chunk data, canonical names (such as `arrow-left`) are used not, the abbreviated names (such as `al`) of chunk data stored when using old version mod will be converted automatically and it will no longer be compatible to old version mods.
-Therefore, it is recommended to make a backup when entering the world with the new version mod.
+    - When the mod stores patterns in chunk data, it uses canonical names (such as `arrow-left`) instead of abbreviated names (such as `al`).
+Abbreviated names in chunk data saved by older versions of the mod will be converted automatically, and the data will no longer be compatible with older versions.
+Therefore, making a backup before entering the world with the new version is recommended.
-- Now the texts in the sign supports `-nbt`, similar to `-json`, but it represents text components using NBT, and the syntax has some small differences from JSON.
-The texts specified with `-json` will be automatically converted to `-nbt`.
+- Text in signs now supports `-nbt`, similar to `-json`, but it represents text components using NBT, and its syntax has some small differences from JSON.
+Text specified with `-json` will be automatically converted to `-nbt`.

 ### 1.6.0-beta.2